LENT IN PRACTICE

 service: “whatsoever ye do, ye do all to the glory

+of God.”
 The thought goads us to more honest

 service, lends an added touch of care to our tasks,